MicrosoftDocs/powerbi-docs/articles/powerbi-service-organizational-content-pack-delete.md

 <properties
-   pageTitle="Remove your connection to an organizational content pack" description="Read about removing your connection to an organizational content pack by deleting its dataset in Power BI." services="powerbi" documentationCenter=""
+   pageTitle="Disconnect from an organizational content pack - Power BI" description="Read about removing your connection to an organizational content pack by deleting its dataset in Power BI." services="powerbi" documentationCenter=""